Virginia

 Official Results

-In person votes are likely to be counted first followed by absentee ballots that were received by Election Day.
-Absentee ballots processed after election night will be reported three days after Election Day.
-Official election results will be uploaded on Virginia’s Department of Elections website as they become available.
+In-person votes are likely to be counted first followed by absentee ballots that were received by Election Day.
+Absentee ballots start being counted on Election Day, and any absentee ballots processed after election night will be reported three days after Election Day.
+Provisional ballots are counted within seven days after the election.
+Official election results will be uploaded on Virginia Department of Elections’ Election Results webpage as they become available.

 Official Results